Jranjangudu/Data-structure-Algorithm-cheat-sheet/JavaScriptPractice/README.md

 - The grouping of multiple statement inside Curly brases { } , this is known as block
 - let and const are block scope;

+- Block scope is related to the variables declared using let and const.
+Variables declared with var do not have block scope.

+- Block scope tells us that any variable declared inside a block { }, can be accessed only inside that block and cannot be accessed outside of it.

 Example